pete5315/redux-pizza-parlor/README.md

+Group assignment to build a React Redux app and practice group dynamics.
+We used Trello to manage workflows.

 # React Pizza Parlor

 Before you get started make sure to read through **ALL** requirements and outline a plan for your group.
 Assign out tasks and use branches to allow team members to work in parallel.